yakivmospan/android-snippets/articles/android/best practice/Best Practice. Application.md

 }
 ```

 - Save context in your `onCreate()` to have possibility to get it from any where in your project.
-But note that it will cause a lot of Spaghetti code.
+But note that it will cause a lot of [Spaghetti code][10].
 This is highly not recommended

 ```java
 Context context = App.getContext();